-In a coulometric system the reagents are referred to as a complete system meaning that all of the reagent necessary to complete a water measurement test is inside the tiration vessel.
+In a coulometric Karl Fischer Titration system the Karl Fischer Reagents are referred to as a complete system meaning that all of the reagent necessary to complete a water measurement test is inside the tiration vessel.
 A detected electrical current (conductivity) arising from the presence of moisture in a sample will cause an electro-chemical reaction.
 Depending on the amount of "conductivity" detected will determine the amount of reaction and neutralization that will occur.
 The process of introducing a sample with moisture and having it neutralized and measured will repeat until the reagent either expires or the vessel fills to capacity.

-Water standards are also important to have on hand when working with a coulometric Karl Fischer titrator because it helps the operator run self-checks from time to time.
+Karl Fischer Water Standards are also important to have on hand when working with a coulometric Karl Fischer titrator because it helps the operator run self-checks from time to time.
 Using pure water is not an option as the sensitivity and finite capabilities of the reagents to count H2O is impractical.

 Here is a list of important questions you should know.